ansible-collections/community.clickhouse/README.md

 We strive to make managing ClickHouse deployments as effortless and efficient as possible with automation, enabling users to focus on their core objectives.

+## Included content

+See the list of included modules and their documentation for your installed version on the [collection Galaxy page](https://galaxy.ansible.com/ui/repo/published/community/clickhouse/docs/).

 ## External requirements

 - [clickhouse-driver](https://clickhouse-driver.readthedocs.io/en/latest/) Python connector installed on a target machine.